0atman/noboilerplate/scripts/22-starting-rust.md

 notes:

 Back in 2020 I crashed out of learning Rust twice.
 First time due to multiple string types (haskell's biggest mistake made again, I thought to myself) and the second due to lifetimes.
 At the time I had a great mentor (Shout-out to Alex!) who picked me up and helped me back on the path.
-Most people don't have this.
+Most people don't have this luxury.
 They need the excitement that I try to help with in my hype videos to break through.

 I will eventually run out of hype topics and move on to slightly more detail.
-But first, there's a few million developers more I want to send to [rustup.rs](http://rustup.rs).
+But first, there's a few million developers I want to send to [rustup.rs](http://rustup.rs).

 Let's start there.